Fees for the academic year are set by the Idaho State Board of Education after the publication of the catalog. Fee information can be found here:

 The Refund Policy applies to all for-credit classes regardless of location of the class.

-This policy does not include the advance deposits required by the College of Technology and by the Dental Hygiene, Physical Therapy, and Physician Assistant programs in the College of Health Professions.
+This policy does not include the advance deposits required by the College of Technology and by select programs.

 All refunds are paid by University check or E-refund.